 1. Embedding Sustainability through Collaboration:

-Staff or students who have shared skills, ideas or resources across the campus to ensure sustainable practice and values are embedded into the University culture.
+Nominees comprised of staff or students who have shared skills, ideas or resources across the campus to ensure sustainable practice and values are embedded into the University culture.
 This could include working together, reusing, buying collaboratively and sharing best practice.

 2. Building Knowledge and Capacity: